Best Florida West Coast Beaches

 If you’re looking for some adventure, Clearwater Beach offers a wide range of water sports activities, including jet skiing, parasailing, and paddleboarding.
 You can also take a cruise to spot dolphins or even go on a thrilling speedboat ride.

 For the kids (8 to 80) try Captain Memo’s Pirate Cruise.
-Fun time at Clearwater Beach.
+Fun time on the water at Clearwater Beach.
 Our Family loves it!

 Siesta Key Beach – The Ultimate Relaxation Spot